ai/size-limit/README.md

 $ npm run size -- --why
 ```

-Now, let's set the limit.
+Now, let’s set the limit.
 Determine the current size of your library,
 add just a little bit (a kilobyte, maybe) and use that as a limit in
 your `package.json`: